kateij/assignment/README.md

 Spring Boot which was found to be compatible a snapshot version of SpringFox Swagger is being used.
 This is version, 3.0.0-SNAPSHOT.
 This version has not been uploaded to Maven Central.
-The repository for accessing this version is given in the application PON.
+The repository for accessing this version is given in the application POM.

 ## HAL Explorer
 The application has also been setup to use the HAL explorer.
 Use the following